-In athletics circle, the name Veronica Campbell-Brown is synonymous with history.
+In athletics circle, the name Veronica Campbell Brown is synonymous with history.
 To be clear, not being a part of history but creating it!
 Born and raised in rural Jamaica in the parish of Trelawny, there was no family genes (but for a brief foray by her father Cecil Campbell who inherited the nickname “Honda” for his exploits), no cutting-edge equipment and or facilities serving as portent of the success to follow.
 By sheer determination, natural talent and hard work, VCB parlayed her primary school promise into a scholarship to one of Jamaica’s venerable high school track programs, Vere Technical.
 Incidentally, Vere Technical is the only high school in the world to boast four alumni to run under 11.00 in the 100 meters.
 The four piloting Vere Technical to that position are Merlene Ottey (VCB’s self-proclaimed role model), Beverley McDonald, Simone Facey and of course VCB herself.

 Whilst in high school, VCB in 1999 became the first female to win the World Youth Games 100 meter title; that win marked the first time a Jamaican was winning a global 100m title.
-In the very next year she won her first of five Olympic Games medals courtesy of a relay silver medal at the Sydney Games.
+In the very next year she won her first of seven Olympic Games medals courtesy of a relay silver medal at the Sydney Games.
 Interestingly, VCB became the youngest ever Jamaican female to win an Olympic medal!
 More history was created that same year when in Santiago, Chile, VCB became the first female to win the 100m and 200m at the same World Junior Championships!

 At the 2004 Athens Olympic Games VCB kept the history buffs busy as her medal haul of 100 meter (bronze), 200 meter (gold) and relay (gold) propelled her to the title of most successful Caribbean athlete ever at a single Olympic Games!
 Additionally, by virtue of winning the 200 meter, VCB became the first female from the Caribbean to win an Olympic sprint title!